 A few days later, we found ourselves speeding westward with our friend on a mostly-uphill, two-hour journey to the farm.
 We weren’t entirely sure what we had gotten ourselves into, but the chance to make bread and couscous the “old-world” way and experience Moroccan rural life was just too enticing to pass up.

 When we arrived, we were enthusiastically greeted by two scruffy dogs, a cat, several chickens, and a donkey.
-Mohammed’s aunt Zhoor and uncle Abdelkabir Elamrani were every bit as enthusiastic in their greeting, warmly embracing us like lost-lost friends.
+Mohammed’s aunt Zhoor and uncle Abdelkabir Elamrani were every bit as enthusiastic in their greeting, warmly embracing us like long-lost friends.

 Rural Moroccan houses are hand-built using mud and straw, as they have been for centuries.
 Each room of this house is a separate structure, connected by well-worn paths and roughly arranged around a central courtyard.
 A pen in the yard keeps chickens, goats and a milk cow just a few steps from the kitchen door.
 Another dozen or so cows and a few donkeys were sheltered in a nearby barn.